 In addition, Council members will receive a list of competing applications that will be considered for funding from PD/PIs that meet the threshold for Special Council Review.
-These are investigators who currently receive \$1 million or more in direct costs of NIH funding to support Research Project Grants.
+These are investigators who currently receive \$2 million or more in total costs (inclusive of direct and indirect) per year of NIH funding to support Research Project Grants.
 Council members will be asked to recommend consideration of funding for applications that afford a unique opportunity to advance research which is both highly promising and distinct from the other funded projects from the PD/PI.
 This does not represent a cap to NIH funding.